Last updated:

 The Covid-19 vaccination programme is delivered by the NHS, and Wokingham Borough Council is supporting the programme in any practical way we can.

 The NHS writes to all those who are eligible to remind them they can get the vaccine.
+If you are eligible, come forward as soon as you can for the best possible protection.

 Useful links and guides

-- The Government has produced the following resources on Covid-19 vaccinations, and many are available in multiple languages:
+The Government has produced the following resources on Covid-19 vaccinations, and many are available in multiple languages:

-- A guide to the autumn 2023 programme
+- A guide to the Spring programme

-- Covid-19 vaccination guide for adults
+- Guide for adults

-- What to expect after the Covid-19 vaccination
+- What to expect after the vaccine

 - For people with a weakened immune system